-The master's consists of a minimum of 30 credit hours made up of 15 credit hours in required courses and at least 15 credit hours in electives or approved courses from other schools (to a maximum of 6 credit hours).
-Part time students can adjust the rhythm but must complete all the required courses to get the degree.
+The master's consists of a minimum of 30 credit hours made up of 15 credit hours in required courses and at least 15 credit hours in electives, which may include approved courses from other schools (to a maximum of 6 credit hours).
+Part time students can adjust the rhythm but must complete all the required courses to earn the degree.